-UChicago Dining is committed to protecting and improving the environment.
-We work to reduce our environmental footprint while developing programs that promote sustainability through environmentally friendly products and practices, sustainable food and local purchasing options, energy and water conservation efforts, and waste management.
-Below is an update on all of our environmental stewardship initiatives.
+UChicago Dining works to reduce our environmental footprint while developing programs that promote sustainability through environmentally friendly products and practices, sustainable food and local purchasing options, energy and water conservation efforts, and waste management.

 Sustainable Food Procurement